haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-protein-basic/index.md

 </a>

 Alternatively redirect the output to a log file and send haddock3 to the background.

-_**Note**_: This is the execution mode you should use on the NMRBox resources.
-For the tutorial we limit the number of cores to 10.

 <a class="prompt prompt-cmd">
 haddock3 \<my-workflow-configuration-file\> \> haddock3.log &